slatedocs/slate/source/index.md

 # Introduction

-> using Curl
+> example of a Sendle API call using Curl:

 ```
   curl 'https://sendle.com/api/quote?pickup_suburb=Wonglepong&pickup_postcode=4275&delivery_suburb=Foul%20Bay&delivery_postcode=5577&kilogram_weight=2.0&cubic_metre_volume=0.01' -H 'Content-Type: application/json'
 ```

 Welcome to the Sendle API!
-You can use our API to access Sendle Booking endpoints, which ill allow you to book Sendle pickups, manage shipping, and oversee past and present orders any way you like!
+You can use our API to access booking endpoints, which will allow you to book Sendle pickups, manage shipping, and oversee past and present orders any way you like!

-Sendle API uses only JSON.
+Sendle API uses JSON.
 You can view code examples in the dark area to the right.

 For all examples, we will be using [curl](http://curl.haxx.se/) from command line, but you are encouraged to make requests in whichever method you are most comfortable with.